paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 ## Other notes

 * By default, xDrip4iOS has alerts to remind you to perform a calibration.
 If the app alerts you about this, it doesn't mean that you _must_ do a new calibration.
 If you feel that these alerts/reminders occur too often, you can increase their interval.
 Often people turn calibration alerts even completely off.<br /><br />
-* Sometimes a new calibration value makes the calibration slope and/or intercept to become something crazy without you noticing it right away.
+* Sometimes a new calibration value makes the calibration slope and/or intercept to become something crazy without user noticing it right away.
 If you have a Nightscout installation, it is possible to see calibration curve there in the reports.
 There is a specific "Calibrations" report type for this.<br /><br />
-    * This report returns you the past calibration graphs so that you can look at them and assess their accuracy.<br /><br />
+    * This report returns you the current and the past calibration graphs so that you can look at them and assess their accuracy.
+You can also compare the previous curve and the current curve and think how the calibration that you just did changed the curve.<br /><br />
     * It is to be noted that in Nightscout reports, the calibration report shows the graph as inverted: sensor raw value is on Y axis and BG reading value after the calibration on the X axis.
 This means that you need to know how to read the graph and slope and intercept values reported by Nightscout - this part is not explained in these instructions more than these below:<br /><br />
         * Values in these reports are shown based on 'mg/dl' and multiplied by 1000. <br /><br />
         * On the report, the intercept value of "-24000" is actually a positive intercept of 24 mg/dl or 1,5 mmol/l <br /><br />